 Controllers are digital electronic systems that in the simplest case work with four components (inputs, outputs, operating systems and interfaces).
 These four components can be used to control machines or systems, as the name implies.
 Programmable memory allows user-oriented control statements to be stored and executed via the inputs and outputs.

-Fusion is our new generation of Connected Products.
+Fusion Telematics Modules are a part of our new generation of Connected Products.
 The Fusion FT15 is our standard model and our FT10 comes in an IP69K sealed housing.
 Our Fusion Telematics module comes with a powerful 32-bit ARM Cortex-A9 processor.
 The Fusion comes packed with a rich set of wired and wireless interfaces, including CAN (3x), LIN (2x), Ethernet, I/O (5), LTE, GPS, WiFi, and Bluetooth.
 Find out more about our Telematics Modules by clicking on model below.

 Relays are electromechanical switches and are used to turn circuits on, off and on.
 They offer the ability to control a circuit with high voltages and currents with a small circuit.
 This allows a relay to be used very well, for example, as a protection relay on machinery and equipment, to switch off immediately if the operating values are incorrect.
 In addition, they are very well suited to control time-delayed circuits of any kind.